saucelabs/sauce-docs/docs/api-testing/contract-testing.md

 Sauce Labs API Testing will validate that the API consumer side has complied with the contract specifications.

 <img src={useBaseUrl('img/api-fortress/2022/03/api-testing-overview.png')} alt="API Conversation and Contract" width="600"/>

-## Functional Testing

-_Functional (end-to-end) testing_ is a more robust, data-driven method that checks the API logic and consumer flows.
-If your organization is creating a large-scale API program that will have public APIs where third-party consumers will be consuming them, functional testing is ideal.

-That is where adding functional testing to complement your contract testing strategy can give your development team insight into how accurately your APIs render, and ultimately bring products to market faster.